yxzwayne/twitter-bot-remover/README.md

 From here on, you can either
 - run the test in a supported IDE (i.e. VSCode with Playwright plugin),
 - `npx playwright test --project=LocalChrome`
+- or, like me, just run the `run.sh`.

 whichever works best for you.